emmjab/feminize_text/README.md

 "They" still conjures a "male image", where "men" are still the default.
 So if pushed completely in the other direction we can see the world in a different light.

-I'm not going to comment at all about who was in Kuhn's world, and who were the scientists in history.
-If the women were written out or they weren't there at all, it's not stated today.
-But, in order to not discourage women who are already in the field, this is a small act to test a subtle effect.
+I can't comment at all about who was in Kuhn's world, and who were the scientists in history.
+If women were written out or they weren't there at all, it's immaterial now to the (somehow still existing) uphill battle to get in and stay in technical and scientific domains due to issues orthogonal to desire and ability to do the work.
+In order to unburden women who are already here, this is a small act to test a subtle effect.

 The other reason I'm doing all the pronouns also, instead of randomly spattering femaleness around is because sometimes the feminine pronouns are clearly used in